Gowtham-jk/calculater/README.md

 ## DESIGN STEPS:

 ### Step 1:
+ Fork the github repository at https://github.com/gowriganeshns/standard-calculator

 ### Step 2:
+ cd standard-calculator and then create a django project by typing:

+ django-admin startproject myproj

 ### Step 3:
+ go to settings.py under myproj/myproj and make the following changes

+ 1) in line 14, add import os

+ 2) under ALLOWED_HOSTS, include '*' in the list.

+ 3) at the end, in line 121, add the following code:

+    STATICFILES_DIRS = [
+        os.path.join(BASE_DIR,'static')
+    ]

 ### Step 4:
+ Now that we have made the changes, type the following commands to create a folder static, and then another folder html in it.

+ (from standard-calculator/myproj)

+ mkdir static
+ cd static
+ mkdir html
+ cd html

 ### Step 5:
+ create a html file under html folder

+ touch calc.html

+ now, add your code in the html file.

 ### Step 6: